Frequently Asked Questions

 - Peplink technical support.
 Priority access to Peplink's engineering support team for configuration assistance and troubleshooting.

-For most organisations, keeping PrimeCare active is a straightforward decision.
-The cost of a PrimeCare renewal is significantly less than the cost of buying a replacement router, and the InControl2 licence alone would cost more than the PrimeCare fee on many models.
-We manage PrimeCare renewals for all of our managed service clients and can advise on whether renewal makes financial sense for your specific deployment.
-We also stock PrimeCare renewal licences in our shop.
+For most organisations, keeping PrimeCare active is an easy decision.
+A renewal costs significantly less than a replacement router, and the InControl2 licence alone would cost more than the PrimeCare fee on many models.
+PrimeCare renewals are managed for all managed service clients, and renewal licences are stocked in our shop.

 How does InControl2 licensing work?

 InControl2 is Peplink's cloud management platform.
-It gives you a single web-based dashboard to monitor, configure and update all of your Peplink devices regardless of where they are physically located.
-It is particularly valuable for organisations with multiple sites, mobile deployments or devices in locations that are difficult to reach physically.
+A single web-based dashboard to monitor, configure and update all your Peplink devices regardless of physical location.
+Particularly valuable for organisations with multiple sites, mobile deployments or devices in hard-to-reach locations.

-InControl2 licensing is per-device.
-Each Peplink router or access point that you want to manage through InControl2 requires its own licence.
-There are two ways you get an InControl2 licence:
+Licensing is per-device.
+Each router or access point managed through InControl2 needs its own licence.
+Two ways to get one:

 - Bundled with PrimeCare.
 If your device has an active PrimeCare subscription, InControl2 access is included at no extra cost.
 This is the most common scenario for newer devices, since most ship with one or two years of PrimeCare.